 Even after years of heavy use, the Nordic Ware pan still performs well, and any baked-on oils and fats have been easy to remove.
 And because the Nordic Ware model has rims, it also works well as an all-purpose pan for baking pizza and roasting vegetables. —CCC

 When you’re throwing a party, the last thing you need is to be shackled to the oven, constantly checking the temperature of the roast.
 A good-quality probe thermometer is an indispensable tool for a home cook, especially if you roast, smoke, or grill large hunks of meat on the regular.
-For turkey, according to the National Turkey Federation, you should insert the thermometer into the inner thigh near the breast without hitting bone (and look for it to reach 175 °F to 180 °F) or 2½ inches into the deepest portion of the turkey breast (and look for it to reach 165 °F to 170 °F).
+For turkey, according to the National Turkey Federation, you should insert the thermometer into the inner thigh near the breast without hitting bone (and look for it to reach 175 °F to 180 °F) or 2½ inches into the deepest portion of the turkey breast (and look for it to reach a minimum of 165 °F).

 It’s durable, too.
 This professional-grade probe thermometer has an Ingress Protection rating of IP65, meaning the body of the unit is protected against the entry of dust and “low-pressure jets of water.”